 In this post I am going to cover a few items you may or may not know you need to consider before building or renovating in NYC.
 Mostly we are covering residential architectural services, and some points to consider before you select your residential architect in NYC.

 - New House Design Architect

 - Design Research

 Apartment Renovation Architectural Services

-What do apartment architects include in their renovation design fees?
+What do residential architects include in their renovation design fees?

-I always tell people: “Don’t ask what is included in someones price always ask them what isn’t included in their proposal”.
+I always tell people: “Don’t only ask what is included in someones price.
+Always ask them what isn’t included in their proposal”.
 I can tell you architects have some strange ways of pricing jobs and this can make your head spin.
 Some architects charge hourly, some on a percentage of construction, and some charge flat rate.
 We aren’t going to get into the fee structure here but we will discuss what you need to know is and isn’t included.

 - Design Options